HbmMods/Hbm-s-Nuclear-Tech-GIT/README.md

 compile files('lib/NotEnoughItems-1.7.10-1.0.3.74-dev.jar')
 ```
 which means you need to do one of the following things:
-1) Find these exact versions of the dependencies, download them and put them into a folder called `libs` in your project's root folder
+1) Find these exact versions of the dependencies, download them and put them into a folder called `libs` in your project's root folder.
+You can download a zip containing all files here: https://bit.ly/3fBxMq0
 2) Find other versions, change the `build.gradle` file to reflect this difference and fix any potential errors this could cause (unlikely but not impossible)
 3) Remove these dependencies from `build.gradle` along with all the API code.
 Note that this will break NEI-integration.
-I know that this approach is anything but desirable, but until I get around to fixing this, you can always ask me to send you the libraries.
 7. Open up the CMD in the root directory and run `gradlew build` on windows or `./gradlew build` on linux
 8. Head over to `build/libs` and get the jar (named modid.jar)
 9. Open the jar file with an archieve manager of your choice and insert the mod's asset folder into the jar's main directory